chdre/asperities/README.md

 # Asperities
 Extracting and shuffling voids/asperities in images.
-Designed for a projected where 2D images represent material structures of quartz.
+Designed for a projected where 2D images represent material structures with voids.
 Shuffling allows for creating new material structures.

 # Install
 Install using pip: